Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 A 0-dimensional boolean index (i.e., just the scalar `True` or `False`) is a little special.
 The [`np.nonzero` rule](nonzero-equivalence) stated above does not actually apply.
-That's because `np.nonzero` has odd behavior for 0-D arrays. `np.nonzero(a)` usually returns a tuple with as many arrays as dimensions of `a`:
+This is because `np.nonzero` exhibits odd behavior with 0-D arrays. `np.nonzero(a)` usually returns a tuple with as many arrays as dimensions of `a`:

 ```py